mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 A few things were different compared to how I learned in undergrad: applications, problem set breadth, predictability, optional work, and the quarter system:
 <ul>
-  <li> <b>Applications:</b> There was less of an emphasis in class on solving problems than what I was used to.
+  <li> <u><b>Applications:</b></u> There was less of an emphasis in class on solving problems than what I was used to.
 We had a lot of material to cover and it was completely understandable that professors went through the theory in class and leveraged problem sets and discussion sections to give us opportunities to apply the concepts we learned.
 For me, this was a bit challenging because I did not directly compare the general notation/definitions to specific applications/examples, so sometimes struggled to understand the purpose of the theory we were learning at the time. </li>
-  <li> <b>Problem set breadth:</b> There were some elements of problem sets that were extremely challenging.
+  <li> <u><b>Problem set breadth:</b></u> There were some elements of problem sets that were extremely challenging.
 In undergrad, I was used to problems being somewhat adjacent to problems we covered in class.
 In this program, there were some problems I saw that I had no idea how to even start or attempt since they were so different from the examples in class or textbook problems.
 This made me realize that understanding core concepts was more important than solving problems – you can’t just learn how to regurgitate a solution to a problem similar to one you’ve seen before, you need to understand the concepts well enough that if you see something completely new, you have the foundations to arrive at a unique solution. </li>
-  <li> <b>Predictability:</b> In undergrad, I felt that it was a pretty sure bet that we would be tested on specific concepts.
+  <li> <u><b>Predictability:</b></u> In undergrad, I felt that it was a pretty sure bet that we would be tested on specific concepts.
 There would be one problem on each topic/theme/model covered, so while I studied every topic and tried to ace all parts of a test, I knew that if I was a little stuck on one part, I could still do well overall.
 The models we learned in the PhD were so complex that in a test, we could only be tested on one or two concepts, but expected to know all - which made it difficult to study for tests. </li>
-  <li> <b>Optional work:</b> In most of our classes, our grades were solely based on a midterm and final, though some grades incorporated problem sets.
+  <li> <u><b>Optional work:</b></u> In most of our classes, our grades were solely based on a midterm and final, though some grades incorporated problem sets.
 There were sometimes optional problem sets that were ungraded.
 I would always attempt the optional work assigned to us, but sometimes would not spend as much time/effort on them or go out of my way to find additional practice beyond what professors recommended. </li>
-  <li> <b>The quarter system:</b> The quarter system at UC Davis was such a shock for me.
+  <li> <u><b>The quarter system:</b></u> The quarter system at UC Davis was such a shock for me.
 Coming from a school that ran on semesters, I was not used to the lack of breaks within each quarter.
 For example, there was no time to “catch-up” during Spring break - just a break in between two quarters. </li>
 </ul>

 >These differences made it difficult for me to be academically successful at the start of my PhD, but over time, I learned how to adjust and felt more engaged and confident as the year progressed.